Top SaaS Customer Retention Metrics To Track in 2022

-These three metrics provide an overall view of how often your customers are using your products and their key features, and how much they have incorporated them into their routines.
+These three metrics provide an overall view of how often your customers use your products, their key features, and how much they have incorporated them into their routines.

-You may put out new products and features, but you can’t know how well they’re performing unless you look at how your customers engage with them.
-Maybe there’s an important UX issue you’re not aware of, or maybe your customers are simply not finding what they were looking for.
+You may put out new products and features, but you can’t know how well they perform unless you look at how your customers engage with them.
+Maybe there’s an important UX issue you’re not aware of, or perhaps your customers are not finding what they were looking for.
 Your PES score will give you a sign if this is the case.

 How do you calculate your Product Engagement Score?

 (Feature Adoption + Stickiness + Retention) / 3